jjpal/jjpal.github.io/bank.md

 |5 | Afghanistan	    |  $14,708 |

 - The maximum owed to the IDA is $20,713,474,676,596.793
-- The borrower that has the most loans is Ministry of Eco, Planning and RegionDev
+- The borrower that has the most loans is the Ministry of Eco, Planning and RegionDev
 - The most recent pay (date) was on 12/28/2022 for the period ending 12/31/2022

 ---